-- Save up to 30% on heating costs by lowering your furnace thermostat by 3 to 5 degrees (health permitting).
+- Save up to 30 percent on heating costs by lowering your furnace thermostat by three to five degrees (health permitting).

 - Install a programmable thermostat to help automatically regulate your home's temperature for comfort control and energy savings.

-- Save up to 25% of your heating costs by installing or upgrading insulation in your attic and walls.
+- Save up to 25 percent of your heating costs by installing or upgrading insulation in your attic and walls.

 - Keep your heating system tuned-up to operate at maximum efficiency.

-- Clean or replace your furnace filters according to manufacturer recommendations and save up to 2% on your heating costs.
+- Clean or replace your furnace filters according to manufacturer recommendations and save up to 2 percent on your heating costs.

 - For safety and efficiency, keep all heating vents and furnace registers free of dirt, lint and obstructions.

 - Have your air ducts tested for leaks.
 Ducts should be repaired with mastic-type sealant not duct tape.
-You could save up to 20% of your heating costs.
+You could save up to 20 percent of your heating costs.

 - Programmable thermostats save on heating costs by automatically turning thermostats down or off when you want and back on again when you need heat.